lthp/2019_SingleCell/README.md

 A link to the datasets used are provided in the hand-in.
 Place the dataset in a subfolder "/data", so everything will run smoothly.

-To run the models described in the paper:
+To run the models described in the paper (except BERMUDA_GAN):
 First install all dependencies needed via the command
 ```
 conda env create -f residual_gan/environment_residualgan.yml